- SCLS HQ

-- All SCLS meetings will still occur just via remote technology.
+- All SCLS meetings will still occur and use remote technology.

 The best way to contact a SCLS staff member is by email.
 If you need a phone call, just email us and we will call back or set up a time to talk (an alternate system is currently being tested).
 The exception is Technology and Help Desk support.
 See the "SCLS Help Desk Support" dropdown below for Help Desk contact information.